monsoonmaelstrom/book2/book2.md

 It hits me like a punch in the gut, and I take a step back.
 Then another, until my back is against the wall.
 “I… should I stay here tonight?”

-“Do you want to say here tonight?”
+“Do you want to stay here tonight?”

 I open my mouth to answer his question but then close it.
 “That’s not fair.
 You asking me that question—that’s not fair.
 If you don’t want me around tonight, tell me.”